clsweeting/ohdsi-webapi-mcp/docs/http-setup.md

 # OHDSI WebAPI MCP Server - HTTP Mode Setup

-The **HTTP mode** provides a web-based API with Server-Sent Events (SSE) for MCP communication.
+The standard remote transport for MCP servers is "Streamable HTTP," which uses HTTP POST for client-to-server messages and can optionally use Server-Sent Events (SSE) for server-to-client streaming.

 This mode is ideal for:

 - Web applications and remote access
 - API testing and development
 - Modern MCP clients that support HTTP transport
 - Integration with web frameworks

 ## Installation